aourednik/historical-basemaps/README.md

 This historical boundaries project aims at providing ready-to-use base maps for mapping historical data.

 All maps are stored in the geojson format: single file per feature layer, human and machine readable, easy to import in qGIS.
 Maps resolution is adapted for mapping data on the scale of the whole world.

+Maps are in WGS 84 projection EPSG:4326.
+For now, a 2km shift in most places.

 All contributions and amendments are absolutely welcome.
 When correcting, please make sure that boundaries in each file remain aligned.